- The 5 Most Common Pains of IBS

 Invest in a heat pack or hot water bottle

 Whether it’s putting the kettle on and filling up a hot water bottle or placing a heat pack in the microwave for 30 to 90 seconds, gentle heat over the abdomen can bring relief from pain and IBS cramping.
+If you are looking for a fast and effective way to treat IBS, heating pads for IBS are a great option.

 Take a long, hot bath

 A hot bath is not just an occasional self-care treat to slow down and take some time out to enjoy the steam and bubbles.
-The full body experience of a hot bath can also be beneficial to minimizing abdominal pain as the mild heat calms and soothes the lower back and pelvic area.
+The full-body experience of a hot bath can also be beneficial to minimizing abdominal pain as the mild heat calms and soothes the lower back and pelvic area.

 Drink non-caffeinated herbal tea